Club: VFL Wolfsburg | Opening: 2002 | Capacity: 30,000 (8,000 standing)

 Wolfsburg organise guided stadium tours that include the press room, dugouts, and VIP areas.
 The tours last approximately 90 minutes.

-Tours run Tuesdays to Fridays at 2:00 pm.
+Tours run Tuesdays to Fridays at 2:00 pm, and one the weekends at 11:00 am and 1:00 pm.
+Check the official website to confirm the current schedule.
 Reservations are not required.